efcaguab/phd-thesis/README.md

 * *Chapter 1* - **Introduction**
 * *Chapter 2* - **Structural controllability**: A rigorous application of structural controllability to ecological networks (source code: [stoufferlab/driver-species](https://github.com/stoufferlab/driver-species); published in the Journal of Ecology: https://doi.org/10.1111/1365-2745.13147)
 * *Chapter 3* - **Conclusion**
+* *Apendix A* - **Cophylogeny of pollination networks**: An exploration of cophylogeny at multiple scales of pollination networks (published in Ecology: https://doi.org/10.1002/ecy.1955)

 ## Repo Description